 Our Boer War holdings are unique and include computerised medal entitlements for the men and women of all Australian Contingents to the Boer War 1899-1902 (with many more than listed in ‘Murray’s’).
 Also held are copies of service papers for Irregular units such as Settle’s Scouts, Orange River Scouts, Border Horse, Rand Rifles, Rhodesian Regiment, Transport Stock Riders, Eastern Province Mounted Rifles, Orpen’s Light Horse and the Kaffrarian Rifles.
 Stacks of Australians are to be found in these largely over-looked records.
 Similarly, countless rolls for units such as the Town Guards and NSW Lancers plus Hart’s Army Lists for details of British and Colonial officers circa the Boer War are held.
 Other resources include Field Intelligence Department records for the Boer War.

 British Military Research.
 Neil and Sylvie Smith undertake British military research at The National Archives, Kew, London, The National Army Museum and Imperial War Museum on a regular basis.
-The next visit is planned for late August 2021 (with a bit of luck).
+The next visit is planned for 2022 (with a bit of luck).
 Research tasks are welcome.
 The rate for a typical research task for a World War One or 19th century British service person is a very reasonable $80 – payable like most of our research, on completion.

 For information on publications which are currently stocked, most with detailed nominal rolls see our Publications Section.